learnk8s/learnk8s.io/src/persistent-connections/content.md

 Deployments describe a recipe for what kind and how many copies of your app should run at any given time.

-Each app is deployed as a Pod, and an IP address is assigned to it.
+Each app is deployed as a Pod and an IP address is assigned to it.

-Services, on the other hand, are similar to load balancers, and they are designed to distribute the traffic to a set of Pods.
+Services, on the other hand, are similar to load balancers.
+They are designed to distribute the traffic to a set of Pods.

 ```slideshow
 {